 The Kyle line has been threatened with closure several times over the years, most especially in 1973 when the ferry was transferred from Kyle to Ullapool and closure notices were posted.
 A vigorous campaign led to a reprieve and for a while in the mid 1970’s the oil rig construction yard at Kishorn kept the line busy with materials being brought in by rail to Stromeferry.
 However, by the 1980’s, freight traffic had dwindled, signalling was removed with all trains being controlled by radio from Inverness and Strathcarron station, like most along the line, became unstaffed.

 Strathcarron station building has been used over the years as the local Post Office, a craft centre, shop and in the early 2000’s a new extension was added to house an IT centre.
 The upstairs flat has for many years been let to private tenants but the whole building was in a state of some disrepair when it was bought by the current owners in spring 2016.
-A total renovation of the property was undertaken and is still ongoing – the Station Master’s accommodation has been completed, the former ticket office has become a two-bedroom disabled-friendly apartment with all of its period and railway features retained and enhanced, while the modern building will become a light and spacious one-bedroom property.
-Keep checking back on our website or Facebook to watch progress!
+A total renovation of the property was undertaken – the Station Master’s accommodation was completed first, followed by the former ticket office which has become a two-bedroom disabled-friendly apartment with all of its period and railway features retained and enhanced, while the modern building has become a light and spacious one-bedroom property.